jeffreykegler/hoonlint/misc/whitespace.md

 in the calculation.

-If a running could have both a runestep alignment, and a running-inherited alignment, the runestep alignment takes precedence.
+If a running could have both a runestep alignment, and a running-shared alignment, the runestep alignment takes precedence.
 In other words,
-if a running has runestep alignment, the running-inherited alignment is undefined.
+if a running has runestep alignment, the running-shared alignment is undefined.

 # Appendix: Formal definition of "vertical gap body"